Ethical Sponsorship

 • Adherence to LIV Clerkship & Traineeship Guidelines

-Clayton Utz is a signatory to both the LIV Seasonal Clerkship and Traineeship Guidelines 2022.
-This reflects our commitment to ensuring that all students have a fair and equitable chance to consider all available clerkship and graduate trainee opportunities on a level playing field.
+Clayton Utz is a signatory to both the LIV Seasonal Clerkship and Traineeship Guidelines 2024, because we want all students to have a fair and equitable chance to consider all available clerkship and graduate trainee opportunities.
 We believe this allows students to make informed decisions about how they would like to begin their careers, without unnecessary additional pressures and/or stress.

 Mental Health and Wellbeing

-We have trained over 250 of our people as Mental Health First Aiders and Mental Health Champions, to be mental health advocates and to be a point of contact for mental health concerns among their peers.
+• 230 people trained as Mental Health First Aiders and Mental Health Champions (equating to 16% of our workforce), to be mental health advocates and to be a point of contact for mental health concerns among their peers.

-Supporting our mental health strategy are robust policies including a Psychological Wellbeing policy, Anti-Discrimination, Sexual Harassment & Bullying policy, Flexible Work policy, a Domestic and Family Violence (DFV) policy, and Fatigue Management Guidelines.
+Our values and goals are supported by the firm's Psychological Wellbeing policy, Anti-Discrimination, Sexual Harassment & Bullying policy, Flexible Work policy, a Domestic and Family Violence policy, and Fatigue Management Guidelines.

-• An Anti-Discrimination, Sexual Harassment & Bullying policy (backed by mandatory on-line and face-to-face training); a Drug and Alcohol policy; a Gender Diverse and Gender Affirmation policy supporting our commitment to being a gender diverse and inclusive environment.
+• An Anti-Discrimination, Harassment & Bullying policy (backed by mandatory online and face-to-face training); a Drug and Alcohol policy; a Gender Diverse and Gender Affirmation policy supporting our commitment to being a gender diverse and inclusive environment.

 • A Workplace Code of Conduct which sets out what is acceptable conduct and what is not, what an individual should do if they become aware of unacceptable conduct, and how the firm will respond to and address any concerns raised.

-• Contact Officers in each of our six offices nationally (a role we introduced in 2019), being peers with whom any one of our people can raise workplace issues or concerns.
+• Contact Officers in each of our six offices nationally (a role we introduced in 2019), who are peers with whom any one of our people can raise workplace issues or concerns.

-• Employee surveys (lifecycle surveys including when people start with and when they leave the firm, and regular partner and employee engagement surveys) through which people can raise concerns about their workplace experiences.
+• Employee feedback surveys through which people can raise concerns about their workplace experiences.

 • Training and practical tools to assist people to become active bystanders in calling out unacceptable workplace behaviour.